jimiryquai/hylia/src/posts/how-to-save-a-collection-of-images-from-a-canvas-app-to-a-sharepoint-document-location.md

 In order to achieve this I needed to configure:

-1. The Model-Driven App;
+1. The Model-Driven App; and
-1. The Canvas App;
+1. The Canvas App; and
-1. A Power Automate Flow
+1. A Power Automate Flow.

 ## The Model-Driven App